Khaalidsub/nestjs-reusable-packages/README_REDISSTREAMS.md

 ## Features

+- **Multi-Stream Support**: Consume from multiple Redis streams using a single consumer group and consumer ID
+- **Efficient Polling**: Single `XREADGROUP` call handles multiple streams simultaneously
-- **RedisStreamsModule**: Main entry point for configuring Redis connection and stream registration.
+- **RedisStreamsModule**: Main entry point for configuring Redis connection and stream registration
-- **BaseClient**: Handles Redis connection lifecycle and graceful shutdown.
+- **BaseClient**: Handles Redis connection lifecycle and graceful shutdown
-- **RedisStreamsClient**: Publishes validated payloads to Redis streams.
+- **RedisStreamsClient**: Publishes validated payloads to Redis streams
-- **RedisStreamsServer**: Consumes events from Redis streams using group/consumer semantics.
+- **RedisStreamsServer**: Consumes events from one or more Redis streams using group/consumer semantics
-- **InjectRedisStreamClient Decorator**: Injects the stream client into your services/controllers.
+- **InjectRedisStreamClient Decorator**: Injects the stream client into your services/controllers
-- **Type-safe Payloads**: Uses Zod schemas for payload validation.
+- **Type-safe Payloads**: Uses Zod schemas for payload validation
-- **Customizable Stream, Group, Consumer IDs**.
+- **Configuration Validation**: Runtime validation with clear error messages

 ---